Ramón Massó Tarruella: Early Carlist engagements (until 1955)

 Massó's father politically was related to moderate Catalanist conservatism and held minor posts in Lliga Regionalista.
 Later in Francoist Spain he approached and possibly even joined Carlism, but until the civil war there were no Carlist "antecedentes familiares".
 Hence, it was mostly by accident that Ramón, at the time a 9-year-old, during the wartime exile years in San Sebastián joined the Carlist juvenile organisation, Pelayos.
 When in aftermath of political Francoist amalgamation it was merged with the Falangist youth branch Flechas Massó withdrew.
-As a boy he took part in the 1937 anti-unification demonstrations, shouting "death to Franco" and "death to Falange".
+As a boy he took part in the 1937 anti-unification demonstrations, shouting "death tto Franco" and "death to Falange".
 Having returned to Barcelona he remained active in informal Carlist youth structures and attended Carlist rallies; according to his own later account it was during the 1945 Montserrat aplec that he became determined to act whatever it takes.